aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/_index.md

 linktitle: Advanced operations
 type: docs
 weight: 90
-url: /net/advanced-operations/
+url: /cpp/advanced-operations/
-description: Aspose.PDF for .NET can perform not only simple and easy tasks but also cope with more complex functions.
+description: Aspose.PDF for C++ can perform not only simple and easy tasks but also cope with more complex functions.
 For advanced users and developers, the Advanced section will detail these features for you.
-lastmod: "2021-06-05"
+lastmod: "2021-11-10"
 sitemap:
     changefreq: "weekly"
     priority: 0.7
 ---

-**Advanced Operations** is a section about how to deals with existing PDF files programatically, be they documents created with Aspose.PDF as discussed in [Basic Operations](/pdf/net/basic-operations), or PDFs created with Adobe Acrobat, Google Docs, Microsoft Office, Open Office or any other PDF producer.
+**Advanced Operations** is a section about how to deals with existing PDF files programatically, be they documents created with Aspose.PDF as discussed in [Basic Operations](/pdf/cpp/basic-operations), or PDFs created with Adobe Acrobat, Google Docs, Microsoft Office, Open Office or any other PDF producer.

 You'll learn different ways to: